torvalds/linux/Documentation/sound/soc/platform.rst

 4. SYSCLK configuration
 5. Suspend and resume (optional)

-Please see codec.txt for a description of items 1 - 4.
+Please see codec.rst for a description of items 1 - 4.

 SoC DSP Drivers